 When dealing with a skin condition, it’s normal to rely on topical treatments that are applied to the outside of the body.
 What you might not realise is that many skin conditions, including psoriasis stem from the inside of your body.
 Yes, it is important to use a cream or oil to provide relief to your skin, but we also need to fix what is happening inside our bodies to really tackle this debilitating disease.

 As everyone is different, it can be difficult to pinpoint an exact cause for what triggers psoriasis.
 That’s why the first step is to identify what foods are triggering your psoriasis - do you find your psoriasis flares up when you drink alcohol?
 When you’ve had a weekend of eating sugary, processed foods?
 Are there certain vegetables that trigger your symptoms?
 Understanding your body and how it responds to certain foods is the first step in effective treatment and management of the condition.

 The next step is introducing foods that are high in antioxidants, omegas and provide anti-inflammatory relief.

 There are so many health benefits associated with antioxidants!
 Researchers have said that certain antioxidant rich foods reduce oxidative stress and prevent the body from producing ‘free radicals’ which actually produce inflammation in the body.
-Some foods that are rich in antioxidants are garlic, onions, green leafy vegetables like spinach, avocados, pumpkin, broccoli and list could go on!
+Some foods that are rich in antioxidants are:

-As mentioned above everyone's skin is different, so through trial and error, feeding your body the right nutrients and exercising regularly you can make living with psoriasis more bearable!
+As we said, everyone's skin is different, so you need to find the best treatment and management solution for you.
+Through trial and error, feeding your body the right nutrients and exercising regularly you can make living with psoriasis more bearable!